AmerShouaeb/AmerShouaeb/README.md

 - 👋 Hi, I’m @AmerShouaeb
-- 👀 I’m interested in Front-end development
+- 👀 I’m interested in iOS App Development
-- 🌱 I’m currently learning HTML - CSS - JS
+- 🌱 I’m currently learning Swift
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...